Professor Sin Yi Cheung

 Overview

 My research addresses different forms of social inequalities in contemporary societies.
-I have published on the changing inequalities in higher education, ethno-religious penalties in the labour market, lone parents on benefits, claimants' dynamics, children in care, and refugee integration.
+I have published on refugee integration, the changing inequalities in higher education, ethnic and religious penalties in the labour market, lone parents on benefits, claimants' dynamics, and children in care.
 Trained as a quantitative sociologist, committed to interdisciplinarity and methodological pluralism, I collaborate with researchers in social policy, education, economics, psychology and human geography.
-My research has received funding from the British Academy, the Economic and Social Research Council, the European Union, the Leverhulme Trust, the Nuffield Foundation, Japan Society for the Promotion of Science, as well as central government departments such as the Department for Work and Pensions, and local authorities.
-Over the years I have held guest professorships and visiting scholar positions at Wisconsin-Madison, UCLA, and Stanford University, the University of Tokyo, New York University and Keio University.
+My research has received funding from the British Academy, Economic and Social Research Council, European Union, Leverhulme Trust, Nuffield Foundation, Japan Society for the Promotion of Science, Health and Care Research Wales as well as central government departments such as the Department for Work and Pensions, and local authorities.
+Over the years I have held invited guest professorships and visiting scholar positions at Wisconsin-Madison, UCLA, Stanford University, the University of Tokyo, New York University and Keio University.

 Biography

 Professor Sin Yi Cheung joined Cardiff University in 2011 having previously taught sociology at the University of Birmingham and Oxford Brookes University.
-Before completing her D.Phil. at St. Anthony's College, Oxford, Sin Yi also worked as a research officer at the Department of Applied Social Studies and Social Research, University of Oxford which has now become Department Social Policy and Intervention.
-She worked on a number of research projects on claimants dynamics, lone parents in and out of benefits, Oxfordshire Poverty Mapping (with Oxford City Council), as well as the early development of the Index of Multiple Deprivation (IMD) in the Social Disadvantage Research Group.
+Before receiving her M.Phil and D.Phil. in Sociology at St. Anthony's College, the University of Oxford, Sin Yi worked as a research officer at the Department of Applied Social Studies and Social Research, University of Oxford, which is now the Department of Social Policy and Intervention.
+She worked on a number of research projects ranging from claimants' dynamics, lone parents in and out of benefits, Oxfordshire Poverty Mapping (funded by Oxford City Council), to the early development of the Index of Multiple Deprivation (IMD) in the Social Disadvantage Research Group.
+Sin Yi is an elected Fellow of the Learned Society of Wales since 2022.

 Honours and awards